rdbliss/rdbliss.github.io/_pages/main.md

 ### Speeding up CRT

 You can break up big integer computations with the Chinese Remainder Theorem.
-In the right problem, the reduction / reconstruction steps of CRT can make up a significant part of your computational cost, and you can reduce these by choosing "custom" moduli.
-I recently studied moduli of the form $2^n - 2^k + 1$, which leads to studying resultants of the trinomials $x^n - x^k + 1$ and when they are divisible by different primes.
-These trinomials are very mysterious, and there is still a lot to learn about them and similar families.
+In some problems, the reduction / reconstruction steps of CRT make up a significant part of the computational cost, but you can reduce these by choosing "custom" moduli.
+I recently studied moduli of the form $2^n - 2^k + 1$, which leads to thinking about resultants of the trinomials $x^n - x^k + 1$ and when they are divisible by different primes.
+These trinomials are very mysterious.
+There is still a lot to learn about them and similar families.
 ([paper](https://arxiv.org/abs/2508.11043))

 ### Balanced Matrices

 How many 0-1 matrices are there of size $2n \times 2k$ with as many 0's as 1's in each row and column?
-This turns out to be hard to answer, but if you fix
-$k$, then the number always satisfies a "nice" recurrence.
-I showed that $a(n) = B(n, 3)$, the number of $2n \times 6$ such matrices, satisfies this
+This turns out to be hard to answer for anything other than $k = 1$, but for fixed $k$ the number always satisfies a "nice" recurrence.
+I showed that $a(n) = B(n, 3)$, the number of $2n \times 6$ such matrices, satisfies this recurrence:
-recurrence:

 ![balanced matrices recurrence](/images/Bn3.png)

-It seems impossible to compute the recurrence for $B(n, 4)$ and higher.
+It seems very difficult to compute the recurrence for $B(n, 4)$ and higher.
 ([paper](https://arxiv.org/abs/2410.07435))

 ### Comma sequences